Thesis planning phase bachelor’s 5 cr./master’s 10 cr.

 • Name of the thesis in English (can be changed in the graduation phase)

-• Orientation option, i.e. your own degree programme.
+• Specialisation option, i.e. your own degree programme.
 Be specific and use the official name of the degree programme, so that the coordinator can identify and process the topic proposals for their own degree programme.

 • Planned start and end date of the thesis project

 Explanation of who needs the result and for what purpose, as well as the benefits during the use of the finished result.
-In the case of a diary-type thesis, a description of the key competences required.
+In the case of a diary-type thesis, a description of the key competences is required.

 Planned tools